What’s the difference between depression and sadness? Here’s what every parent needs to know.

 - Being mindful of negative thoughts and redirecting them toward gratitude and problem solving

-Understanding the difference between depression and sadness helps us treat both appropriately, be more compassionate toward and helpful to the depressed person, and put sadness in proper perspective.
+Understanding the difference between depression and sadness helps us treat both appropriately.

 Was this helpful at all to you?